SPAN 5060. Special Topics in Spanish. 1-3 Hours.

 SPAN 5333.
 Spanish/Am Lit: Pre-Eur to Ind.
 3 Hours.

-This course concentrates on the literary cultures of Spanish America from the Colonial to the Post-Colonial period (end of the 19th century).
-Study is focused on national literatures, cultural backgrounds, ethnic, linguistic and identity issues.
-Reading and discussions are in Spanish.
+Students examine the literary cultures of Spanish America from the Colonial to the Post-Colonial period (end of the 19th century).
+Topics may include national literatures, cultural backgrounds, ethnic, linguistic, and identity issues.

 SPAN 5334.
 Contemp Spanish American Lit.
 3 Hours.

-This course focuses on the literary expressions of various Hispanic cultures during the 20th century and beyond including the Latino, a population of the USA, by either focusing on an author, a theme, an artistic/literary genre or contemporary social and political issues.
-Readings and discussions are in Spanish.
+Students examine the literary expressions of various Hispanic cultures during the 20th century and beyond including the U.S. Latino experience.
+Topics may include authors, themes, artistic/literary genres or contemporary social and political issues.

 SPAN 5336.
 Hispanic Women's Studies.
 3 Hours.